vcmi/vcmi/docs/players/Installation_iOS.md

 ### Step 2.a: Installing data files with GOG offline installer

-If you buyed HoMM3 on [GOG](https://www.gog.com/de/game/heroes_of_might_and_magic_3_complete_edition) you can download the files directly with the browser and install it in launcher.
-You need to select the exe file first and afterwards the bin file.
-This process takes a few seconds.
-Be patient.
+If you bought HoMM3 on [GOG](https://www.gog.com/de/game/heroes_of_might_and_magic_3_complete_edition), you can download the files directly from the browser and install them in the launcher.
+Select the .exe file first, then the .bin file.
+This may take a few seconds.
+Please be patient.

 ### Step 2.b: Installing data files with Finder or Windows explorer